Skip to main content

 Updated over a week ago

-The Data Source Score represents the quality of data inputs used to calculate emissions for assets in a fleet, and recommendations for ways to improve the score to get the most accurate emissions numbers.
+The Data Source Score represents the quality of data inputs used to calculate emissions for assets in your fleet.
+A higher score reflects more reliable and accurate emissions data.

 What data is used?